hcutler/nets213-finalproj/README.md

 Milestones for project:
 (Below are the are the deliverables for our project (with approximated % workload breakdown)

-1. Create HITS on MTurk (15%)
+1. Create HITS on MTurk (15% = 3 points)

 2. Create website.
-(70%)
+(70% = 14 points)
-      - Frontend: Bootstrap, JS
+      - Frontend: Bootstrap, JS (5.5 points)
       - Backend: Use MTurk API or another tool to link HITS on MTurk to frontend of website.
+(8.5 points)

 3. Aggreagate/sort response data from MTurk.
-(15%)
+(15% = 3 points)